 Many of the older adult households noted in the above tables, can be assumed to be single person households (HUD defines an elderly household as a household whose head, spouse, or sole member is a person who is at least 62 years of age).
 As noted in Table 2, there are 45,730 households with at least one person 62 years of age, representing 33% of the total households in the table.
 Table 5 and Table 6 provide additional detail on the cost burden experienced by elderly households, showing that 8,325 elderly renter households are cost burdened, 19% of all renter household types.
 Among owner households with cost burden, 4,915 are elderly households, 39% of all owner household types.
-The greatest number of elderly households with cost burdened elderly renter households (4,450 households) are severely cost burdened, with most of these being extremely low income.
+The greatest number of elderly households with cost burden are extremely or very low income.
+As shown on Table 6, over half of cost burdened elderly renter households (4,450 households) are severely cost burdened, with most of these being extremely low income.
 Over two-thirds (67%) of the cost burdened elderly owner households are severely cost burdened.